boom210232/CPP2020/README.md

+# Description
-# This file is my algorhithm practice in UVA and some of them are from my algo class (This repo I write in windows with Dev-C++)
+This file is my algorhithm practice in UVA and some of them are from my algo class (This repo I write in windows with Dev-C++)